adduc/php-stagebloc-api/README.md

 ## Getting Started

 To be able to test your application, you'll first need to [sign up for a StageBloc account](http://www.stagebloc.com/signup).
-If you've already done that, you'll need to go to the _Applications_ tab of the _Account Setup_ page to register your application and receive a client ID and secret.
+If you've already done that, you'll need to [register your application](http://stagebloc.com/account/admin/management/developers/) and receive a client ID and secret.

 ## Examples